 In addition to defining state changes in workflows, you can also specify which fields each role can modify based on the current state of the issue (see the "Fields permission" tab).

 Issues are created to define tasks for projects (bugs, feature requests or improvements) and easily track who will be taking care of them and their current status.
-You can review all of the issues associated to a project from its main page.
+You can review all of the issues associated with a project from its main page.

-Depending on the modules enabled when the project was created, you will see a set of tabs (Activity, Issues, Gantt…).
+Depending on the modules enabled when the project was created, you will see a set of tabs (Activity, Issues, Gantt, …).
 The "New issue" tab displays a form for filing a new issue against the project, which requires the information below

 The "Issues" tab in the project page provides easy access to all issues that have been created in the project.
 By default this page only shows open issues.